zhihanyang2022/sylvester-flows/README.md

 - Householder Sylvester flow: $M = D$
 - Triangular Sylvester flow: $M = D$

+I also created two additional Sylvester flows to showcase why (or why not) it's necessary to learn the $Q$ matrix:

+- Random Sylvester flow: the $Q$ matrix is set to a random orthogonal matrix (not trainable), so $M = D$
+- Identity Sylvester flow: the $Q$ matrix is set to an identity matrix (again, not trainable), so $M = D$

 ## Experiment: unconditional variational inference

 The ground truth density is a mixture of 10 spherical Gaussians in a 10-dimensional space.
 The mean vector of each Gaussian is generated randomly from $\[-0.5, 0.5\]^10$ (but fixed across all following runs).
 Below is a visualization of all the 2-dimensional marginal distributions derived from the 10-dimensional mixture of Gaussians: